Foreign relations of Kazakhstan: KazAID

 In November 2014 Kazakh Foreign Minister and Resident Representative of UNDP in Kazakhstan signed a project document supporting Kazakhstan's Foreign Affairs Ministry in forming KazAID, a system of Official Development Assistance (ODA).
 KazAID is the first ODA programme among the Central Asian states.
 The KazAID program implies technical assistance and humanitarian aid to Afghanistan.
 As of 2016, Kazakhstan provided Afghanistan with 20,000 tons of food products valued at some $20 million.

 Kazakhstan's Ministry of Foreign Affairs with assistance of the UNDP and Japan International Cooperation Agency (JICA) leads ODA titled "Promoting Kazakhstan's ODA Cooperation with Afghanistan."
 The ODA is aimed at expanding economic independence and rights of Afghan women.
 The project marks Kazakhstan's first international cooperation for Afghanistan in the framework of national system of ODA.

-As of 2017, Kazakhstan provided ODA worth approximately $450 million.
+Over the past two decades, Kazakhstan has distributed more than $500 million for ODA activities.
 Countries of Central Asia and Afghanistan are a priority for Kazakhstan's ODA.